CosmiXsPPPC/CosmicRay-flux/README.md

 (b) the corresponding plots for the fluxes.

-It reads the tabulated CR fluxes that we provide separately for the independent users in four '.zip' files.
+It reads the tabulated CR fluxes that we provide separately for the independent users in four `zip` files.

 In the "Inputs" section of the script, user can choose: